Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Methodology

 in addition to being orthonormal

-where $\delta_{ij}$ is the Kronecker delta, and $(\cdot)^\dagger$ denotes the conjugate transpose.
-The operator $\grad_{\bm{k}}\vdot=i\alpha k_x+\partial/\partial y+i\beta k_z$ is the divergence operator in spectral/Fourier space.
-To account for the inhomogeneous boundary conditions on $\bm{u}$, the steady base flow $\bm{u}_b=\bm{u}_b\left(y\right)$ is introduced into \eqref{eq:velocity-expansion}.
-The sum over the set of modes $\bm{\psi}_{\bm{k}i}$ is taken over a countably infinite set of modes for every frequency $\bm{k}$ to form a complete basis for the optimisation space $\mathcal{P}_T$.
-In practice, when the problem is discretised or when forming a reduced-order model of the dynamics, this sum is truncated to a finite number denoted with $M\in\mathbb{N}$.
-The key observation is that for any combination of coefficients $a_{\bm{k}i}\in\mathbb{C}$ the velocity field is incompressible and obeys the no-slip boundary conditions, restricting the velocity field to exist only within a finite-dimensional sub-space of the complete function space.
+where $\delta_{mn}$ is the Kronecker delta.
+The operator $\grad_{\bm{k}}\vdot\bm{u}_{\bm{k}}(y)=i\alpha k_x\bm{u}_{\bm{k}}+\partial\bm{u}_{\bm{k}}/\partial y+i\beta k_z\bm{u}_{\bm{k}}$ is the divergence operator in spectral/Fourier space.
+The sum over the set of modes $\bm{\psi}_{\bm{k}m}$ is taken over a countably infinite set of modes for every frequency $\bm{k}$ to form a complete basis for the optimisation space $\mathcal{P}_T$.
+This includes the mean mode $\bm{k}=\bm{0}$ as this is part of the solution that needs to determined during the optimisation.
+In practice the sums in \eqref{eq:velocity-expansion} are truncated to be finite.
+The key observation is that for any combination of coefficients $a_{\bm{k}m}\in\mathbb{C}$ the velocity field is incompressible and obeys the no-slip boundary conditions, restricting the velocity field to exist only within a finite-dimensional sub-space of the complete function space.

-The orthogonality of the modes allows for the following identity for the coefficients $a_{\bm{k}i}$ to be derived
+The orthogonality of the modes allows for the following identity for the coefficients $a_{\bm{k}m}$ to be derived

-This projection is least-squares, in the sense that the set of coefficients $a_{\bm{k}i}$ produces a trajectory that is the closest possible trajectory to $\bm{u}$ restricted to be within the linear subspace defined by $\bm{\psi}_{\bm{k}i}$.
+This projection is least-squares, in the sense that the set of coefficients $a_{\bm{k}m}$ produces a trajectory that is the closest possible trajectory to $\bm{u}$ restricted to be within the linear subspace defined by $\bm{\psi}_{\bm{k}m}$.
 A low-dimensional schematic for such a projection is depicted in figure~\ref{fig:projection-diagram}.

 Next, a similar expansion can be performed for the local residual